 Proven Yields and Insurance Units for Crop Insurance

 The first step in developing a crop risk management program for a farm is to establish the proven yield and unit structure.
-The actual production history yield (APH) is used to set the guarantees under all of the Federal Crop Insurance Corporation (FCIC)-backed insurance plans except for the Group Risk Plan (GRP) and Group Risk Income Protection (GRIP).
+The actual production history yield (APH) is used to set the guarantees under all of the Federal Crop Insurance Corporation (FCIC)-backed insurance plans except for the Area Risk Protection Insurance (ARPI) Products.
 True risk protection must be based on the farm’s production potential.
 Providing historical yield records is the most realistic method of estimating it.

 Actual Production History

 Proving an APH yield requires records for a minimum of four years and a maximum of ten years for each insurance unit.
 Information used to prove crop yields includes sale receipts, farm or commercial storage records, and feed consumption records.
 The records must be for continuous years, starting with the most recent year and continuing back in time.
 Once a missing year is reached, no history prior to that date may be used.
-For example, if a producer has nine years of production records spanning a ten-year period, only the years after the missing one are counted.
+For example, if a producer has nine years of production records spanning a ten-year period, only the years after the missing one are counted, i.e., if one year of data, from six years ago, is missing, only the most recent five years of records are used.
 It is not allowed to drop a yield from one year because of poor production in that year.
-An exception is made if the crop being insured was not planted in a certain year.
+An exception can be made if the crop being insured was not planted in a certain year.
 In that case, a zero acreage report is submitted and continuous records are maintained even without data for that year.
 This is important for growers who rotate crops and those who have summer fallow acres that are normally not planted to the same crop continuously.

 If only a few years of yield records exist, the APH yield may be considerably below the actual expected yield because of the reduced T yields.
-In that case, buying a GRP and GRIP policy may be a good strategy, since GRP and GRIP guarantees are based on county yields rather than individual farm yields.
+In that case, buying an ARPI Product may be a good strategy, since ARPI Product guarantees are based on county yields rather than individual farm yields.
 This could provide a higher level of protection while the farm builds records to establish a realistic APH yield.

 A new farmer or one who has never planted the crop to be insured will receive 100 percent of the T yield for the APH.
 If the crop continues to be planted for four years, the T yields will be replaced with the actual production each year.
 New producers who have previously been closely associated with farming a particular unit, such as children taking over a family farm, can use the previous operator’s records to establish an APH yield.